 Many of the regular distractions that come attending physical classes, such as disruptive students, can be avoided.

 When you study online, lessons are usually self-study.
-All your knowledge is acquired from the comfort of your own home where you have control over the environment.
+You acquire all your knowledge from your own home’s comfort, where you have control over the environment.
 At the same time, you have the opportunity to communicate with tutors and ask questions when needed.

-With the ability to self-pace coursework, you can take longer with some materials and proceed more quickly through others.
+With self-pace coursework, you can take longer with some materials and proceed more quickly through others.

 Flexible and convenient

 With a computer and a good internet connection, a student can learn from almost everywhere.
 A continual communication portal is open between the student and the institution.